Ilink/ilink.github.io/content/posts/RCU Hash Table Part One.md

 ```
 The reader must atomically increment the counter before reading `ptr` (or `next`).
 That way, the data cannot disappear before it dereferences the pointer.
 Note that because the ref_cnt might actually be for a different ptr than what was originally there when it incremented it!

-There's quite a bit more trickyness to this algorithm which we'll get into in future articles.
-I haven't implemented this one yet, so some of that trickyness is yet-unknown to me.
+There's quite a bit more trickiness to this algorithm which we'll get into in future articles.
+I haven't implemented this one yet, so some of that trickiness is yet-unknown to me.
 It might also be that this design as presented doesn't work at all!